 Good independent study habits are an essential requirement of successful Sixth Form study.
-Given the relatively few periods available it is important that time is used productively as it is clear that students who waste time will fall behind in their studies.
+It is important that time is used productively as it is clear that students who waste time will fall behind in their studies.
 In cases where students' progress becomes a cause for concern a private study monitoring system may be implemented.

 Teachers' acknowledge that there may be times when you have completed written or practical tasks required for your studies.
-However, time can always be spent reading or researching around your subjects or practising examinations.
+However, time can always be spent reading or researching around your subjects or practising examinations and undertaking academic enrichment activities.
 The response of having 'nothing to do' will never be accepted.